Backing up Data

-To do the data backup during the uninstall process, click Yes in the Back up Data dialog window, then specify the archive where you want the data to be stored and whether to include the jobs.
+To do the data backup during the uninstall process, click Yes in the Back up Data dialog window, then specify the archive where you want the data to be stored.

-To back up TotalFlow Production Manager data from the command line:
+To back up TotalFlow Production Manager data from the command-line interface:

 - Log in to Windows as a local administrator.

 - For an optimal display of language characters, set the font to Consolas or Lucida.

 - Right-click the command line icon, then click Properties.

 - In the Font dialog, select either Consolas or Lucida Console, to change the default font, then click OK to save the new setting.

 - Open a new Command Prompt window.In Windows Server 2008 or later versions of Windows, right-click the Command Prompt icon and click Run as Administrator.